 'I cut £220/yr off my package'

 Our most recent poll, in November 2016, found 76% of broadband customers who tried to haggle were successful in negotiating a better deal, showing what's possible.
 With some firms, the success rate was even higher – for example, 87% of Sky customers claimed victory.
-See our full list of the top service companies to haggle with.
+See our top 10 service companies to haggle with.